TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 2/Joel 2.31.md

 ---

-The sun shall be turned into darkness, and the moon into blood, before the great and terrible day of Jehovah cometh.
+The sun will be turned into darkness, and the moon into blood, before the great and terrible day of Yahweh comes.